-If you are passionate about your industry’s future and want to help solve your recruitment needs by connecting with a diverse new pool of talent from under-represented groups, then register with us now.
+If you are passionate about your industry’s future and want to help solve your recruitment needs by connecting with a diverse new pool of talent from under-represented groups, then join our Employer Network by registering with us now.

 Champions act as a point of contact and ‘stand in the gap’ between Building Pathways and your workplace.

 As a Building Pathways Champion you’ll be expected to:

 - Identify one or more suitable mentors within your organisation

 - Regularly share career and training opportunities for candidates via Building Pathways web portal

 - Promote and support participation in Building Pathways at all levels within your organisation, and supply’s chain, as appropriate

 - Provide relevant data and information to Building Pathways, reporting on activity that can be used to demonstrate success and improve performance